Bửu Hội: During World War II

 At the time, the electronic theory of molecular structure was in its formative years and was not considered as a vehicle by biologists for explaining phenomena, however Lacassagne saw promise in the prospect of Schmidt's hypothesis in attempting to explain carcinogenesis by a combination of elements of electron quantum theory, geometry and chemical structure.

 Hội and his team relocated from the Radium Institute to larger facilities at the Institute of Chemistry of Natural Substances in 1960.
 The new quarters was part of the National Centrer of Scientific Research laboratory group at Gif-sur-Yvette near Paris.
 In 1962 he was promoted to Director of Research.
 Around 1967, he established further research groups under his guidance; one at Orléans at the Marcel Delepine Center and a second at the Lannelogue Institute at Vanves.

 Scientific discoveries

 His research spread beyond chemical carcinogenesis.
 He also published widely in organic chemistry, pharmacology, therapeutics, epidemiology and biochemistry.
-He started his research career with investigations on chaulmoogric and hypocarpic acids in his Polytechnique laboratory.
+He started his research career with investigations on chaulmoogric and hydnocarpic acids in his Polytechnique laboratory.
 At the time, these were the only products used for treating leprosy.
 Within a few years, he had established himself as an international authority in the chemotherapy of the disease.
 He delineated the role of the cyclopentene ring and its double bond and of the chain length in determining the toxicity and leprostatic activity of these compounds.
 Although from the time of his 1944 meeting with Lacassagne onwards he was preoccupied with the study of chemical carcinogenesis, he continued to devote substantial effort to the chemotherapy of leprosy and the associated chemotherapy of tuberculosis.